apache/struts-site/source/core-developers/validation-annotation.md

 # Validation Annotation

-This annotation has been deprecated since 2.1 as its previous purpose, to define classes that support annotation validations, is no longer necessary.
+This annotation has been deprecated since Struts 2.1 as its previous purpose, to define classes that support annotation validations, is no longer necessary.

 ## Usage